emtnezv/rhf2s308_experience/README.md

 root       795  0.0  0.0  12712   836 ?
 Ss   14:11   0:00 wpa_supplicant -B -c/etc/wpa_supplicant/wpa_supplicant.conf -iwlan0 -Dnl80211,wext
 ```

 The first one is launched by systemd (you can verify by comparing this command to the `ExecStart` entry in `/usr/lib/systemd/system/wpa_supplicant.service`) and the second is launched by dhcpcd via `/lib/dhcpcd/dhcpcd-hooks/10-wpa_supplicant`.
 It sounds like this is an issue with Raspberry Pis (https://forums.raspberrypi.com/viewtopic.php?t=292401) and it is safe to disable the systemd service, as dhcpcd will take care of launching wpa_supplicant.
-So we disable and mask it as well:
+In fact, if you look at the systemd service status (`systemctl status wpa_supplicant`), you might even see that it's full of complaints that the driver is already in use ("nl80211: kernel reports: Match already configured").
+So we stop, disable, and mask it as well.

 ``` bash
 systemctl stop wpa_supplicant